MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-sqlserver-design.md

 These settings allow, when failover to a node in a different subnet, for quicker recovery and resolution of the cluster name with the new IP address.

-Run the following PowerShell commands on any one of the SQL nodes to modify its settings.
+Run the following PowerShell commands on any one of the SQL nodes to modify its settings:

   ```PowerShell
   Import-Module FailoverClusters